Kateryna Bilokur: Paintings

 Most of Kateryna Bilokur's paintings were of flowers.
 She would often combine spring and autumn elements in her paintings, and such a picture was drawn from spring to autumn.
 For example, six dahlias in the painting "The collective farm field" were painted over three weeks.
+She would not paint. cut flowers noting, "Flowers, like people, are alive, have a soul!
+And the torn flower is no longer a flower,".

 In addition to flowers, Bilokur painted landscapes and portraits.
 Several times she would try depicting a story of a stork bringing a child, but abandoned this idea due to confusion from others.

 In the 1950s, Bilokur made her first attempts at watercolor painting.
 Her best works of that time - "The Village of Bohdanivka in September", "Beyond the Village" (1956), "Early Spring" (1958), "Autumn" (1960) - are characterized by extraordinary emotional expressiveness.
 In the last years of her life, marked by a serious illness, Bilokur created a number of notable canvases: "Daisies" (1958), "Peonies" (1958), "Bohdaniv Apples" (1959), "Bundle of Flowers" (1960) and others.

 She did not work often with watercolor and grey pencil because she was more attracted to oil paints: "I made brushes myself - I took hairs of the same length from a cat's tail.
 Each paint has its own brush.
 I figured out the canvas priming technique by myself."

 Tribute

 On 7 December 2020, Google celebrated her 120th birthday with a Google Doodle.

+In November 2024, a crater on the planet Mercury was named in her honor.